Child marriage in Pakistan

-Child marriage is practiced in some parts of Pakistan, with the highest prevalence in the Sindh province.
-It disproportionately affects the girl child.
-According to UNICEF report from 2018, around 18% of the girls in Pakistan are married before the age of 18 giving it the lowest rate of child marriage in South Asia after Sri Lanka.
-Child marriage occurs most often in rural and the primary driving factor is poverty among the low-income households where education is minimal.
+Child marriage (marriage of minors under the age of 18) is banned by law and is criminalized under the Pakistan Penal Code.
+But, it is practiced in some parts of the country, with the highest prevalence in the Sindh province.
+It disproportionately affects the female children.
+According to UNICEF report from 2018, around 18% of women aged 20–24 years were found to be married before the age of 18 (almost 20.5 million).
+For children married before the age of 15, the number drops to 4% or 5 million.
+Child marriage occurs most often in rural areas, and the primary driving factor is poverty among the low-income households where education is minimal.

-Causes for Child Marriages
+Causes

 Early and child marriage are directly attributable to deep-rooted gender inequalities, traditional practices, and customs.
+Dependency on elders and lack of occupational aspirations further hampers the efforts of limiting child marriages.

 The close relationship between female chastity and family honour forces family members to marry girls at an early age to prevent sexual transgressions and consequent damage to family reputation.
-The conceptualization of the girl child as ‘other’s property’ who has to eventually move to her husband’s home prevents parents from investing in their daughter’s education and daughters thus are married off at an early age to relieve parents of their ‘burden'.
+The conceptualization of the girl child as 'other's property' who has to eventually move to her husband's home prevents parents from investing in their daughter's education and daughters thus are married off at an early age to relieve parents of their 'burden'.

 The problem of child marriage is at times justified on the basis of religious foundations.
 Historically, it can be explained as a reaction to invasions by foreigners; desire to perpetuate the cult of the family by marrying the son early; by marrying the daughter early to escape the discredit caused to the family by the presence of grown-up maiden; or by desire of the mother to marry her son early so that she may sooner obtain the possession of a daughter-in-law in whom the mother could inculcate her habits of obedience and who could share the domestic chores with the mother.
 In the case of parents, sometimes it is due to their keenness to relieve themselves of the responsibility of marrying their daughter.
-They are also considered socially acceptable for reasons of responsibility and economically desirable for saving marriage expenses, bride price/ dowry.
+They are also considered socially acceptable for reasons of responsibility and economically desirable for saving marriage expenses, bride price/dowry.

-In certain peculiar situations, it takes place under what is known as dand or bada in Sindh, vani in Punjab, and swara in Khyber Pakhtunkhwa and the tribal areas.
+In certain situations, it is known as dand or bada in Sindh, vani in Punjab, and swara in Khyber Pakhtunkhwa and the tribal areas.
 In this practice, an accused family gives its girl or girls in marriage to an aggrieved family to settle a blood feud between the two parties.

-In addition to being covered by the Child Marriage Restraint Act 1929, such marriages are also covered by section 310-A of the PPC (Pakistan Penal Code 1860), and are liable to be imprisoned up to a term of seven years but not less than three years and liable to a fine of Rs 500,000.